Frugal Living — The Ultimate 2022 Guide

-The brand-new iPhone sounds appealing but do you need it when it will cost you much more money.
+The brand-new iPhone sounds appealing, but do you need it when it costs you much more money.

 As for data.

-If you’re paying for a high amount and not using it then phone the company and ask if you can reduce it.
+If you’re paying for a high amount and not using it, phone the company and ask if you can reduce it.

-“Remember at home you’re likely using WIFI, and most shops and restaurants now offer free WIFI as standard.”
+“Remember that you’re likely using WIFI at home, and most shops and restaurants now offer free WIFI as standard.”

-If your phone is in good working order and you’re out of contract then consider a sim only deal.
-You can still get a reasonable amount of data (If needed), unlimited calls and texts for around 80% less.
+Consider a sim-only deal if your d working order and you’re out of contract.
+You can get a reasonable amount of data (If needed), unlimited calls, and texts for around 80% less.